rajathv/manasafoundation/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Manasa Foundation
-tagline: Graphic Designer
+tagline: Rural Development Art Culture Education Health
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/logo.png
 cta:
   ctaText: Know more
   ctaLink: /about
 ---

-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+Manasa Foundation has been established to support the underprivileged sections of the society.
+The Foundation is a not-for-profit initiative aimed at creating opportunities for achieving a more equitable society.